photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 You may otherwise find that files added to the mounted folders are not visible on the host, and data loss may occur.

 !!! note ""
-    We generally recommend that you start with a simple configuration without overlay volume mounts or path placeholders like `~`, and only move on to a more complex setup once this works.
+    We recommend that you start with a simple configuration without overlay volume mounts or path placeholders like `~`, and only move on to a more complex setup once this works.

 ## Disk Space